KDE/tokodon/README.md

 ## Get It

-Details on where to find stable releases of Tokodon can be found on it's [homepage](https://apps.kde.org/tokodon).
+Details on where to find stable releases of Tokodon can be found on its [homepage](https://apps.kde.org/tokodon).
 An Android version can be found in the [KDE Nightly F-Droid repository](https://community.kde.org/Android/F-Droid).